matthiasjost/dotnet-content-creators/README.md

 # :zap: My Favourite .NET Content Creators

+Please also see WeAreDotnet.io, a community founded for .NET content creators (founded by Tim and Matthias)

 ## ✍️ What Are Creators?
 By creators, we mean enthusiasts who create content for Blogs, YouTube, Twitch, Books, and tutorial platforms (e.g. Pluralsight).
 The content can be free or paid.